 - Open a window to let fresh air in.

-- Don't drink alcohol before or while travelling.
+- Don’t drink alcohol before or while you travel.

 - Try to distract yourself – play travel games or listen to music.

 - Wherever possible, lie down and close your eyes.